 - 16 acute NHS trusts, three mental health trusts, two community trusts and 18 NHS foundation trusts

 A number of priority areas need to improve to transform the health, wellbeing and lives of Londoners.
 Our priorities are:

-As your first point of contact with the NHS, we want to make it easier and faster for you to see your GP so we are working closely with GP practices and Clinical Commissioning Groups (CCGs) to improve the quality and efficiency of service you receive.
+As your first point of contact with the NHS, we want to make it easier and faster for you to see your GP so we are working closely with GP practices and Integrated Care Boards (ICBs) to improve the quality and efficiency of service you receive.
 This includes working with GPs to improve their out-of-hours service, reducing waiting times for appointments and making quality standards consistent throughout the capital.